wpscholar-wp-plugins/random-post-on-refresh/readme.txt

 Keep in mind that any of these attributes can be combined as needed.
 Example: `[random_post_on_refresh author="19" size="full" not="2310"]`.
 Also, keep in mind that the shortcode can be used in text widgets.

 == Changelog ==

+= 1.2 =

+* Added a shortcode attribute to allow posts without images to be shown when the `show` attribute contains `image`.
+* Bug fix for certain strings not being translatable.

 = 1.1.1 =